stefnotch/stefnotch.github.io/Documents/Coding/Simplifying Code/Readme.md

 ## Chapter 2.

 Maybe directly generating a name from a number didn't fit their use case.
-Well, time to write a simpler version of their code that attempts to preserve as much of the behaviour as possible.
+Well, time to write a simpler version of their code.
-Their code first checks if the last character is a letter.
+Their code checks if the last character is a letter.
 If yes, replace it with the next letter.
 If not, just append a letter.

-So, after a bit of thinking about the problem at hand, I figured I'd take a stab at it.
+After a bit of thinking about the problem at hand, I figured I'd take a stab at it.
-Their original code first does a regex test, and then uses some convoluted if logic.
-Might as well combine that for *simplicity*.
+The original first does a regex test and then some convoluted branching logic.
+Might as well combine as much as possible for simplicity.
 ```js
 const gen = (name) =>
   name.replace(/[^](?<=([a-y]?))$/, (v, v1) =>